 Physical Therapy Is Beneficial

 The key is to know when to start physical therapy and how intense to make it.
-Waiting too long could negate any benefits of PRP and stem cell injections.
+Waiting too long could negate any benefits of PRP and total nucleated cell injections.
 Starting too soon can cause further injury, thus ruining any benefits that may have otherwise been derived from the injections.